-Until one has loved an animal, a part of one's soul remains unawakened - Anatone Frances
+Until one has loved an animal, a part of one's soul remains unawakened - Anatone Frances|

 The things I remember of the most powerful loving dog I have ever met, Major.

 I met Major when he was 7 years old.
 He weighed in at 100 pounds.
 He was absolutely gorgeous.
 He wore his head up high, had a strong body with beautiful large brown eyes.
 The most wonderful thing about Major was that he never had his ears clipped and that made him look even more beautiful.
-He was considered a Red Doberman, but looked more like chocolate with very distinctive rust coloured features that stood out.
+He was a purebred Red Doberman, but looked more like chocolate with very distinctive rust coloured features that stood out.
 He had a beautiful snout and a beautiful smile.
 I know it sounds like I am talking about a human, actually, there was a lot of human about him.
 I was a little intimidated by him because he was a big dog with a big bark and I was new in his territory and he made sure to let me know that I knew that.
 After knowing Major, how could I have ever been afraid of the most affectionate playful and gentle boy he really was.
 This came shortly after I moved in.

 He howled to his own song: Majee (pronounced -- May Jee) Bodajee -- Bo Day Jee

 Majee Bodajee, Fofajee, Rolagee